Writing Tutor Positions

 Undergraduate and Graduate Internships

-In addition, the NMU Writing Center offers a variety of opportunities for undergraduate and graduate internships.
-If you are interested in these opportunities, please contact NMU Writing Center Director Heidi Stevenson at email@example.com.
+The Writing Center offers a variety of opportunities for undergraduate and graduate internships.
+If you are interested in these opportunities, please contact the Writing Center Director, Dr. Z. Z. Lehmberg at email@example.com.